SillyFreak/typst-alexandria/src/lib.typ

 ///
 /// -> content
 #let citegroup(
-  /// The prefix for which reference labels should be provided and citations should be processed.
-  /// -> string | auto
-  prefix: auto,
   /// The body, containing at least one but usually more citations
   /// -> content
   body,